A Spanish journey

 As a Scot and a natural born European I dug my ‘X’ hard into the ‘Remain’ box on the voting paper in the booth with the dedication of a surgeon …. and then I boarded a plane for Malaga, Spain.

 By the time I reached my destination Britain was in turmoil.
 Lots of lightweight politicians were falling about like rotting plums in a gale, shown up to be the ineffectual opportunists that they are.
 The world altered in a matter of a few hours.

 Disarray UK.
-People chanted “We want our country back” – meaning England for Scotland, Northern Ireland and real Ireland, the Republic, all want to remain with Europe.
+People chanted “We want our country back” – meaning England.
+Scotland, Northern Ireland and the real Ireland, the Republic, all want to remain with Europe.
 So did most of London, but for once it didn’t rule the roost.

 And the Gibraltarians were livid too.
 Over 98 per cent had voted to remain sane and European.
 Now they were abandoned, marooned.
 What next for 30,000 loyal ‘Brits’?

-Middle-Englanders exercised their traditional right to show dislike of Johnny Foreigner.
-They wanted not England out of Europe, but Europe out of England.
+And what of the psychotically confused English?
+Middle-Englanders exercised their traditional right to show dislike of Johnny Foreigner, they want not England out of Europe, but Europe out of England.

 The slap in the face

 When my plane emptied us out at Malaga’s new airport there was a shock.
 Over 250 of us found ourselves in single file at the ‘Aliens’ section.
 No ‘EU Citizens’ fast track for us.